 Teabag variety: Traditional Medicinals Organic Peppermint Herbal Leaf

 Again this is all organic, with no additive or other flavors.
 It is simply organic peppermint leaves in the tea bags.
-Consequently, the aroma and taste is a pretty strong minty flavor.
-If you looove mint then this might be for you!
+Consequently, the aroma and taste are a pretty strong minty flavor.
+If you love mint, then this might be for you!

-That said, if you want to give it a try anyway, we suggest buying Buddha Teas Organic Oregano Tea.
+That said, if you want to give it a buy a premade tea anyway, we suggest buying Buddha Teas Organic Oregano Tea.
 This particular tea has a robust and distinct scent that is, well, very oregano-y.
 As an oregano fanatic, I find the flavor well-rounded and appealing.
 It is overall a light non-caffeinated tea with high thymol content.

-In general, tea and herbal teas are pretty safe, but some herbs possess underlying side effects and drug interactions.
-These side effects are not usually apparent when consumed in moderate amounts.
-However, they can cause serious injury to your health if consumed in higher doses.
-Be careful before using any herb at a very high dose to prevent complications like treatment failure.
+While tea and herbal teas are in general pretty safe, herbs may possess some underlying side effects and drug interactions.
+These side effects are not usually apparent when consumed in moderate amounts, but can cause serious injury to your health if consumed in higher doses.
+Be careful before using any herb at a very high dose if you are under any long-term medication to prevent complications like treatment failure.